SecArt1/Demo_web_app/docs/backend/BACKEND_DEVELOPMENT_PLAN.md

 #### Security & Compliance
 - Data encryption at rest and in transit
-- RBAC (Role-Based Access Control)
+- Role-Based Access Control (RBAC)
 - Audit logging for compliance
 - GDPR compliance for EU users
 - Department of Defense security standards